apigee/ansible-opdk-accelerator/README-INVENTORY-FILE.md

 followed.
 The inventory file group names for planet level semantics are listed in the template inventory file below.

-A region represents subset of a planet.
+A region represents a subset of a planet.
 The semantics used for installation roles are congruent with a region.
-Region have been referenced as data centers.
-The internal configurations of OPDK and BaaS support many regions as dc-1, dc-2 and so forth.
+Regions have been referenced as data centers.
+The internal configurations of OPDK and BaaS support many regions such as dc-1, dc-2, ... dc-n.
 Following this historical precedent we also define the regions with their corresponding installation role to provide a semantic model as follows: